 - The condition of your property will also be checked.
 If there are any urgent repairs required which affect the value of the property, you may be required to undertake these repairs as a condition of your loan.

-Please note: If applicable, you will need to use your release amount to settle any outstanding mortgage as a condition of your loan.
+Please note: You will need to settle any outstanding mortgage as a condition of your loan.
 You can do this from the money you release.